-This post explains how to create a VirtualBox image that can be shared, and uploaded.
+This post explains how to export a VirtualBox image of existing machine that can be shared and uploaded.
 Every virtual machine has its configuration, virtual disk, snapshot, log, and other temporary files.
 The location of these files can be anywhere on a computer as long as they are accessible.

 1) Go to the File menu and select Export Appliance.

-Depending on the destination host, you can change the format.
-It is better to leave the default one if you are not sure about the other hosts.
+Depending on the destination host, you can change the other OVF formats.
+It is better to leave the default one if you are unsure about the other hosts.

 4) Next screen allows modifying the options in exporting VirtualBox image.
 You can modify the values by double-clicking them.
-Adding the proper information will make the export professional if you are going to share on the Internet.
+Adding the right information will make the export professional if you are going to share on the Internet.

 5) Creating the image process will start with a progress bar, as shown below.
 Depending on the size of the VM and the number of split snapshots, it will take some time to export the image.